Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 And if you’re an Apple fanboy, ExpressVPN’s VPN apps for Mac and Apple TV are just as beginner-friendly and satisfying as their iOS counterpart.

-Slightly More Expensive than Its Competitors
+Slightly More Expensive than Its Rivals

 Honestly, the only “issue” affecting ExpressVPN is its price, which is a little higher than the other subscription-based VPNs we recommend.